-The Office of International Student Services (ISS) provides a mandatory orientation program during he week before classes start each semester.
-All new international students are expected to attend.
-The director, international peers, faculty and university service unit representatives, (i.e. Housing, Health Insurance, Health Services, Center for Teaching and Learning, Library, etc.) provide information and guidance to facilitate a smooth transition for new international students to the campus and community.
+The Office of International Student Services (ISS) provides a mandatory orientation program during the week before classes start each semester.
+All new international students are expected to attend Check-In and Orientation.
+The director, international peers, faculty, and university staff (Residence Life, Health Insurance, Health Services, Library, etc.) provide information and guidance to facilitate a smooth transition for new international students to the campus and community.
 Information is provided on academic, financial, personal, social, institutional, cross-cultural and governmental issues.

 - Check-In Form

 - Passport and F-1 visa